The best camping in Monroe State Forest, MA

 20mi from Monroe State Forest · 3 sites · Tents, Lodging

 Only 10 minutes from Cherry Plain State Park, Cherry Plain Sanctuary Farm/ Hearts in Hand Horsemanship LLC is a 150 acre hidden destination for outdoor adventurers, families and solo campers.
 We are a safe place for women who are traveling alone.
 We ensure everyone's quiet experience by not publishing our actual address.
 Please note: We ask for photo ID.
 Once we receive your photo ID via text we will provide exact directions to our property.
 Please plan to check in no later than 4:30pm as we are not available for later check ins unless we agree to meet you.
-It is dark at 5pm so early check in is critical.
 We host NYS Police along with local police/sheriff deputies here through our organization Hearts in Hand Horsemanship LLC.
 Don't be surprised if you see a NYS trooper or police unit parked up in the field near the horses.
 All fires must be completely out unless you are physically with your fire.
 We supply 5 gallons of water and more is available to drink, wash dishes and put your fire out.
 Please respect our rules.
 Fire safety is necessary to keep everything safe here for all of us.
 Thank you for understanding.
 Here in the mountains we can experience very cold nights.
 We supply a small pile of firewood for a small fire at no charge.
 If you like, you can gather more dead wood (not live trees) in our forests.
-Winter is coming soon.
 Please bring lots of clothes and layers.
 Stay warm!
 Smoking: We are primarily a non-smoking/vaping farm and appreciate you smoking/vaping in your vehicle not on our premises please.
 Partying: Nope not us.
 Our farm is peaceful and quiet and so are our neighbors.
 Please party elsewhere and come here to relax in the blissful quiet of nature.
 Quiet music, just playing some Spotify tunes and acoustic musicians are welcome here.
 There's a great bar restaurant 5 minutes from us, "17 Cherry Plain Sq".
 Live music, great food and something like 40 beers on tap.
 Party there then chill out here with us.
 Breakfast and the best beef this side of the Mississippi can be found at Gardners Cafe and Icecream Shop only 5 miles up 22 South from our place.
 You can enjoy a big fat omelet with homefries and bacon then grab frozen hamburg and steaks from Gardner's own local beef grown wild and free outside.
 Cherry Plain Sanctuary Farm is adjacent to miles of public forest.
 Peace and solace can be found in these quiet mountains.
 In addition to amazing hiking, backpacking mountain biking, road biking right from your Hipcamp site, with kayaking nearby.
 We are 10 minutes away from Cherry Plain State Park (which has a gorgeous lake and kid-friendly sandy beach), and even closer to the Taconic Crest Trail.
 Our location is nestled between the Taconics of New York, the Green Mountains of Vermont, and the Berkshires of Massachusetts.
 Come share our paradise, bring your outdoor adventurer gear (you will be glad you did) and we will share our favorite local destinations with you.
 We ask that all hipcampers who are primary guests be 21 years of age or over.
 Children are welcome but we will not knowingly rent to anyone under 21 years of age.
 There is a $50 additional charge for garbage left at our farm including cigarette butts (we are a no smoking farm!), broken glass, bottles, cans, plastics, containers, bags and other trash.
 This is a pack in and pack out working farm not a party spot.
 Renting from us constitutes your reading of our rules attached to each property, your understanding and your agreement of our policies.
 Thank you so much for your understanding.
 We welcome you who seek quiet and the solace found in nature.

 Pets